 Full Statement: Mississippi State University is an equal opportunity institution.
-Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
+Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, gender identity, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
 Questions about equal opportunity programs or compliance should be directed to the Office of Compliance and Integrity, 56 Morgan Avenue, P.O.
 Box 6044, Mississippi State, MS, (662) 325-5839.

 For most university publications, including magazines, multi-page brochures, and newsletters.
 Mandatory for publications, bulletins, announcement, catalogs, application forms, or other materials targeted at recruiting potential students or employees.